dwysocki/gracedb-server/docs/admin_docs/source/server_maintenance.rst

 Routine maintenance
 ===================
+A few days in advance, send an e-mail to the DASWG and ldg-announce mailing lists, detailing the date, time, and expected duration of the maintenance.

 You should upgrade the system packages on at least a bi-weekly basis.
 Do the following on a test server first, then if everything seems OK, repeat for the production server: